-2.2.2 Geospatial datasets
+2.3.1 Geospatial datasets

 An extensive search was carried out in order to obtain geographical data for the algorithm components for European countries.
-The required geospatial datasets include the basic and hazard indicators for the calculation of the SQR score (Table 2), the screening criteria for the selection of bioenergy crops (Table 3) as well as additional information regarding protected areas and current land cover (Table 4).
+The required geospatial datasets include the basic and hazard indicators for the calculation of the SQR score (Table 4), the screening criteria for the selection of bioenergy crops (Table 3), and additional information regarding protected areas and current land cover (Table 4).

-Pan-European datasets of the European Soil Data Center (ESDAC) have been primarily used whereas data from the HWSD were used for areas or parameters not covered by the ESDAC datasets, especially for Ukraine.
+Pan-European datasets of the European Soil Data Center (ESDAC) have been primarily used, whereas data from the HWSD were used for areas or parameters not covered by the ESDAC datasets, especially for Ukraine.
 The resolution of the original input datasets varied from 250 m to 5 km.
-A uniform cell size of 500m was applied to all datasets previous to the analysis.
+A uniform cell size of 500 m was applied to all datasets before the analysis.
 The resolution was selected following the resolution of the geospatial data available for soil texture classes from ESDAC.
-The selection was based on the fact that soil texture is itself one of the basic indicators for the calculation of SQR (B 1) and

 The selection was based on the fact that soil texture is itself one of the basic indicators for the calculation of SQR (B 1) and also a parameter for the calculation of two additional basic indicators (B 5 & B 6).
 Thus, the application of its resolution was selected to reflect substrate variations across Europe.
-Resampling for discrete data (e.g. land use) was performed using the nearest resampling algorithm whereas bilinear interpolation was applied for continuous data.
+Resampling for discrete data (e.g. land use) was performed using the nearest resampling algorithm, whereas bilinear interpolation was applied for continuous data.

 The coordinate reference system is ETRS89-LAEA Europe, EPSG:3035.

-20 Latitude of Origin: 52 N Longitude of origin (Central Meridian): 10 E
+Latitude of origin: 52° N, longitude of origin (central meridian): 10° E sity of Technology Cottbus-Senftenberg within the SEEMLA project.

-Each raster dataset was reclassified based on the SQR field manual, the SQR Assessment scheme according to BGR (2010) and adaptations made by BTU CS within the SEEMLA project.
+Each raster dataset was reclassified based on the SQR field manual, the SQR assessment scheme according to BGR (2010), and adaptations made by Brandenburg Univer-

-2.2.3 Development of GIS tool
+2.3.2 Development of the GIS tool

 The SEEMLA algorithm was the basis for the development of a GIS toolset to quantify marginal land in Europe and evaluate its potential for biomass production for bioenergy through raster analysis.
-The necessary geospatial datasets were processed accordingly to allow for implementation of the appropriate SQR calculations and subsequent compilations.
+The necessary geospatial datasets were accordingly processed to allow for implementation of the appropriate SQR calculations and subsequent compilations.